 Bear in mind that the pockets evaluation is, in many ways, the polar opposite of the crack climbing assessment.
 As such, the shoes that perform poorly on crack climbs are often among the higher performers on pocketed terrain and vice versa.

 The La Sportiva Solution Comp is our favorite shoe for pocket pulling.
-As you may recall, the Comp is also the shoe we preferred for steep climbing.
+The Comp is also the shoe we prefer for steep climbing.
 This commonality shouldn't be too surprising, considering the similarities in ankle and toe movement across the two techniques.
 As a bonus, the Comp uses Sportiva's P3 Platform, which helps it retain its downturned toe throughout the life of the shoe.
-Other top contenders include the La Sportiva Kataki and the Scarpa Instinct VS.

 Ease of Use

 Ease of use is a minor category for climbing shoes, yet our evaluation revealed noticeable differences between test models.
 Shoes with Velcro straps are the easiest to get on and off, while lace-ups take a little longer.
 This feature may not matter to many women because laces afford a customizable fit throughout the upper portion and the toe box, depending on how far the laces go down the upper.
-For those with oddly proportioned feet, a lace-up like the Scarpa Vapor, La Sportiva Miura, or Scarpa Maestro Mid Eco will let you loosen the fit in key areas and cinch them down in others.
+For those with oddly proportioned feet, a lace-up like the Scarpa Vapor, La Sportiva Miura, or La Sportiva Katana Lace will let you loosen the fit in key areas and cinch them down in others.

 A potentially significant detail that we noticed is that Evolv's synthetic shoes eventually began to stink way more than what we'd consider "normal."
 Climbing shoes never smell particularly sweet, but we had a lot of other shoes to compare them with, and the leather models are slower to develop an off-putting odor.
 If you plan to wear your synthetic Evolv shoes regularly, you will likely need to clean and dry them regularly, too.